Skip to Main Content

 Sample bibliography entry:

 Austen, Jane.
 Pride and Prejudice.
-New York: Penguin Classics, 2007.
+Penguin Classics, 2007.
 Kobo edition.

 Edited books